Image: Territorial Agency - Anthropocene Territory Scheldt

 Abstract

-This residency focuses on the interconnected economic, residential, and natural ecosystems surrounding the Port of Antwerp-Bruges.
+This residency focused on the interconnected economic, residential, and natural ecosystems surrounding the Port of Antwerp-Bruges.
 It aims to create artistic outputs that engage communities and promote future sustainable water management through more-than-human perspectives.

 Keywords